cambridgehackers/cambridge-gitorious-wiki/Generic-Build-Instructions.markdown

 (where aaa is your desired build)

+Note: Custom Jenkins builds are suggested rather than manual builds.
+This allows for faster builds, build consistency, and better group build visibility/activity.
+See below.

 ### Jenkins builds

 The build scripts may be called from Jenkins by using the